redbear/WICED-SDK/docs/FW_Make.md

 For OSX & Linux:

-	$ ./make rbl.rgb-RB_DUO
+	$ ./make redbear.rgb-RB_DUO

 For Windows:

-	C:\WICED-SDK-3.3.1> make rbl.rgb-RB_DUO
+	C:\WICED-SDK-3.3.1> make redbear.rgb-RB_DUO

-After that, in the 'build/rbl_rgb-RB_DUO/binary' folder, there are two files compiled 'rbl_rgb-RB_DUO.bin' and 'rbl_rgb-RB_DUO.bin_MSD.bin'.
+After that, in the 'build/redbear_rgb-RB_DUO/binary' folder, there are two files compiled 'redbear_rgb-RB_DUO.bin' and 'redbear_rgb-RB_DUO.bin_MSD.bin'.
 The first one is for uploading using DFU mode while the second one is for using the RBLink drag and drop method.

 ## Uploading Firmware